-Provide substantial, high quality on-site landscaping, including screen planting and canopy trees along ground level front and side and rear boundaries.
-Principle met The proposed development would be capable of providing substantial high quality on-site landscaping, including screen planting and canopy trees along the ground level eastern frontage boundary, southern side boundary and the western rear setback.
-Provide substantial, high quality landscaping along vehicular accessways.
-Principle met The proposed development would be capable of providing substantial, high quality landscaping along the vehicular accessway.
-Include the planting of at least one substantial canopy tree to each front setback and ground level secluded private open space area.
-Principle met The proposed development would be able to include the planting of at least one substantial canopy tree to the front setback of Dwelling 1 and to each ground level secluded private open space area.
-Planting trees that are common to and perform well in the area.
-Principle met The proposed development would be capable of planting trees that are common to and perform well in the area.
-Avoid the removal of existing mature trees by incorporating their retention into the site design.
-Principle met The proposed development would avoid the removal of existing mature trees wherever possible.
-Use landscaping to soften the appearance of the built form when viewed from the street and to respect the amenity of adjoining properties.
-Principle met The proposed development would be capable of using landscaping to soften the appearance of the built form when viewed from the street and to respect the amenity of adjoining properties.
-Ensure that landscaping also addresses the Safety Design Principles.
-Principle met The proposed development would be capable of providing landscaping that addresses the Safety Design Principles.
+Provide substa Provide substantial, high quality on-site landscaping, including screen planting and canopy trees along ✓ Principle met ground level fr ground level front and side and rear boundaries.
+The proposed development would be capable of providing substantial, high quality on-site landscaping, including screen planting and canopy trees along the ground level eastern frontage boundary, southern side boundary and the western rear setback.
+Provide substa Provide substantial, high quality landscaping along vehicular accessways. ✓ Principle met The proposed development would be capable of providing substantial, high quality landscaping along the vehicular accessway.
+Include the pla include the planting of at least one substantial canopy tree to each front setback and ground level ✓ Principle met secluded priva secluded private open space area.
+The proposed development would be able to include the planting of at least one substantial canopy tree to the front setback of Dwelling 1 and to each ground level sectuded private open space area.
+Planting trees Planting trees that are common to and perform well in the area. ✓ Principle met The proposed development would be capable of planting trees that are common to and perform well in the area.
+Avoid the remo Avoid the removal of existing mature trees by incorporating their retention into the site design. ✓ Principle met The proposed development would avoid the removal of existing mature trees wherever possible.
+Use landscapii Use landscaping to soften the appearance of the built form when viewed from the street and to respect ✓ Principle met the amenity of the amenity of adjoining properties.
+The proposed development would be capable of using landscaping to soften the appearance of the built form when viewed from the street and to respect the amenity of adjoining properties.
+Ensure that lar Ensure that landscaping also addresses the Safety Design Principles. ✓ Principle met The proposed development would be capable of providing landscaping that addresses the Safety Design Principles.